Find More about RADAR.

-Here is a list of values used by the U.S. Government (NOAA) to convert radar site weather data to meaningful rainfall rates.
-25 mm is about one inch.
+These are the values used by the U.S. government (NOAA) to convert radar site weather data into rain rates.
+One inch is 25 mm.

-One thing to note.
-An increase of 10 on ANY decibel scale, where the units start with dB means the intensity of the reflected radiation is TEN TIMES more powerful.
-That does not mean the storm is 10x stronger, just the incoming power.
+Here's something to note.
+Any increase of 10 on a decibel scale, starting with dB, means the reflected radiation is TEN TIMES stronger.
+It doesn't mean the storm is 10x stronger, just the incoming power. 🌪️

 At least that's what some people think.
 Do you think math helps us to understand our world?
 Succeed at work?
 Use a computer?